LOW VISION SERVICES

 Those suffering from Diabetes can lead to blindness with extreme low vision issues.
 Many of the effects are not felt until it is too late.
 This means it is important to have regular eye exam to detect any issues.
 Symptoms may include eye floaters, blurred vision, dark spots, flashing lights, and halos by lights.
 Treatments, depending on stage of development, range from low vision aids, drugs, laser correction, and surgery.

 The “sneak thief of sight”, this lifelong condition has no early symptoms of pain.
 That is why it is extremely important to have a regular eye exam to detect any warning signs.
-Though the damage can’t be reversed, various treatments such as drugs or surgery can be done to prevent further vision loss.
+Various treatments such as drugs or surgery can be done to prevent further vision loss.

 This is the most common cause of vision loss in people over 40 and affecting over half of those over 80.
 Your vision will become cloudy, blurred or dim.
 Special lenses or aids can help with the loss and ultimately, surgery can be a strong option should vision loss worsen.
 Contact your Eye Doctor today for treatment.